0giv/0givcam/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Then if the steps above were successful, you can launch the python file by executing ```python main.py```.
+Then if the steps above were successful, you can launch the python file by executing ```python 0givcam.py``` or double click to 0givcam.py and run with python.
 Select 1 video or Select a Video Folder option.

 ## **Usage**